mpip/pfft/doc/reference.rst

 Arguments are the same as for c2c transforms (see Section [sec:local-size-c2c]) with the following exceptions:

-The logical output array size will differ from the physical array size of the real outputs if the flag is included in .
+The logical output array size ``no`` will differ from the physical array size of the real outputs if the flag ``PFFT_PADDED_C2R`` is included in ``pfft_flags``.
 This results from the padding at the end of the last dimension that is necessary to align the real valued outputs and complex valued inputs for inplace transforms, see .
 In contrast to FFTW-MPI, PFFT does not pad the c2r outputs per default.

-is counted in units of real numbers.
+``local_no`` is counted in units of real numbers.

-is counted in units of real numbers.
+``local_o_start`` is counted in units of real numbers.

-The corresponding functions compute the local data distribution of the process with MPI rank .
+The corresponding ``local_block`` functions compute the local data distribution of the process with MPI rank ``pid``.

 ::